Simple notifications with React

 such as removing the notification.
 We also remove the notification

-which will force it to be removed without
+on action which will force it to be removed without

 giving it a chance to "finish", which is what makes cancellable